 2. The Godfather (1972)

 When director Francis Ford Coppola wanted Al Pacino to play the role of Michael Corleone in the seminal gangster epic The Godfather, the studio executives were appalled.
 They wanted a young star like Robert Redford or Jack Nicholson or Warren Beatty.
-Film historians have often pointed to studio execs opinion of Coppola being a little ‘mad,’ for casting a ‘kid’ aka ‘that midget’ to do a fiery role.
+Film historians have often pointed to studio executives’ opinion of Coppola being a little ‘mad,’ for casting a ‘kid’ aka ‘that midget’ to do a fiery role.
 But the actor who had only two movie acting credits to his list undertook the role with formidable strength.
-(Initially, Al too thought he wasn’t right for the role and Coppola has said that the initial screen test wasn’t promising.
+Initially, Al too thought he wasn’t right for the role and Coppola has said that the initial screen test wasn’t promising.